Account & Passwords

 To open a Solium Shareworks® account please follow these steps:

 - Enter the CompanyID and password provided to you in the letter you received from Solium.
 The CompanyID and password to open a Shareworks account is the same for all plan participants of a company.
 If you misplaced the letter we sent you, please contact our call centre to obtain this information.

 - Complete the short activation form requesting basic contact information and optional banking information.

 - Review and complete the Participant Account Agreement.

 You’ll see a confirmation screen once your activation is complete.
 Take note of the confirmation number for your reference.
 Once your activation form has been reconciled with the information provided by your company, Solium will send you your account number and temporary passwords (one to log in and one to transact) in separate letters by regular post.
-If you don’t want to wait for these letters to access your account, please contact our Participant Services Group.
+If you don’t want to wait for these letters to access your account, please contact our Participant Experience Group.

 2. How do I sign into my account?

 To access your Solium Shareworks account please follow these steps:

 - Visit www.solium.com/login